GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 Storage is not just about files and assets, but can include other types of data.
 On all browsers that support PWAs, the following APIs are available for on-device storage:

 - IndexedDB: A NoSQL object storage option for structured data and blobs (binary data).
-- WebStorage: A way to store key/value string pairs, using Local Storage or Session Storage.
+- WebStorage: A way to store key/value string pairs, using local storage or session storage.
 It's not available within a service worker context.
 This API is synchronous so it's not recommended for complex data storage.
 - Cache Storage: As covered in the [Caching module](/learn/pwa/caching).

 {% Aside %}